p6nj/bleeperpreter/README.md

 ## Another custom MML interpreter, this time in Rust?
 Python 🐍 is cute but Rust's mascot 🦀 is cuter!
 It's also faster and safe.
 In a text file full of typos and other obstacles, making sense means making rules.
 Rust is perfect for this kind of project (error reporting, `match` trees, zero-cost abstractions...).
+I'll learn a new language in the process!
 ## Where is it??
 Here's a directory tree:
 ```